The Taliban prohibit women from working for local and foreign NGOs - ExBulletin

 The Taliban prohibit women from working for local and foreign NGOs

-The bans are the latest restrictive moves by Afghanistan’s new rulers against women’s rights and freedoms, coming just days after the Taliban banned female students from attending universities across the country.
+The bans are the latest restrictive moves by Afghanistan’s new rulers against women’s rights and the freedoms, which come just days after the Taliban banned female students from attending universities all over the place.

 Afghan women have since demonstrated in major cities against the ban, a rare sign of domestic protest since the Taliban took power last year.
 The decision has also caused international outrage.